bertreb/pimatic-dummies/README.md

 DummyAlarmPanel
 ----
 The DummyAlarmPanel device is a alarmpanel device for arming and disarming Pimatic alarm systems.
-DummyAlarmPanel is home-assistant compatible.
+DummyAlarmPanel is home-assistant compatible (via pimatic-hass).

 ![](/screens/dummy-alarmpanel.png)
 <br />edit